 However, there are many ways of relieving the symptoms that eye strain produces.
 Here are ten top preventing eye strain tips:

-If symptoms occur, be sure to book in for an eye test preventing any further eye strain.
+If symptoms occur, be sure to book in for an eye test preventing any further eye strain or try our blue light blocking screen protectors and glasses.

 These tips are well documented and recommended by organisations such as Prevent Blindness, the National Eye Institute and Get Eye Smart.